 Fresh In Season IPA’s Drink Best.
 But Why?

-Hops are a flower and once picked the flavor and aroma producing oils and acids in hops begin to deteriorate with exposure to time, oxygen, light and heat – that is whether they are already in your beer or still a raw hop ready to be brewed with!
+Hops are a flower and once picked the flavour and aroma producing oils and acids in hops begin to deteriorate with exposure to time, oxygen, light and heat – that is whether they are already in your beer or still a raw hop ready to be brewed with!

-You can also help prolong the fresh taste of your IPA by keeping it in the refrigerator—it’s OK to store them at room temperature for a week or two, but not weeks or months on end.
+You can also help prolong the life of your IPA by keeping it in the refrigerator—it’s OK to store them at room temperature for a week or two, but not weeks or months on end.
 If your IPA is unrefrigerated, make sure that it’s sheltered from sunlight mostly, but also from other forms of light if you can.
 When certain wavelengths of UV light “strike” the hop acids in beer, the good, tasty compounds produced by hops turn into bad, nasty and skunk-like chemicals.

 This is only scratching the surface of why drinking fresh IPA’s (and beer in general) matters, but hope we’ve highlighted a few issues and perhaps even dispelled a myth or two – such as storing beer at room temperature for a week or two is not going to be the end of the world.

 Of course, freshness can’t make any bad beer taste good, but staleness can make even the best beers taste really bad.
 So put simply, go and find yourself an IN SEASON IPA and drink it NOW!